Ali-Abdullah-Khan/CreateTheWorld/README.md

 # Create The World
-I wnat to build an app that effictively builds the world
+I want to build an app that effictively builds the world
 ###That's a heading.